 The Importance of the Suez Canal.

 Created over a century ago, the Suez Canal is known as one of the most important passageways for shipping freight globally.
-After many attempts to connect the Red Sea to the Mediterranean Sea spanning thousands of years, the first successful completion happened in 1869.
+After many attempts to connect the Red Sea to the Mediterranean Sea spanning over thousands of years, the first successful completion happened in 1869.
 Freight vessels have been using the canal as a shortcut from Asia to Europe and vice-versa ever since.
 Today, the canal is used as a convenient shortcut sailing by South Africa.
 Around 50 ships pass through the Suez Canal on a daily basis.

 The Chain Effect of the Trapped Vessel on Supply Chains.